ziox/leonardo/README.md

 - **Nodes**: A node is a process that performs computation.
 Nodes are combined together into a graph and communicate with one another using streaming topics, RPC services, and the Parameter Server.
 A robot control system will usually comprise many nodes.

 - **Comunication protocol - Publish/Subscribe**: The publisher writes a message on a topic provided by the roscore.
 All nodes that want to receive the message can request it to roscore and they are known as subscribers.

+#### Rviz - ROS visualization

+Rviz is a 3D visualizer for displaying sensor data and state information from ROS.
+Display live representations of sensor values coming over ROS Topics including camera data, infrared distance measurements, sonar data, and more.

+//SCREENSHOT

 ### Marker based navigation